drjdlarson/gncpp/_sources/development.rst.txt

     * :code:`createOutputArchive`
     * :code:`static createInputArchive` This needs to be static because it is called when loading the class

-#) For template classes a helper macro, :code:`GNCPY_REGISTER_SERIALIZE_TYPES`, can be used to automaically register different variations of the template class with cereal.
-It should be used outside any namespace and the full class name (i.e. all the namespaces and class name but without the template parameter) should be supplied.
-#) For non-template classes, the class should be directly registered with cereal following similar guidelines as the helper macro (i.e. outside any namespace, pass the class name with all preceeding namespaces, etc.)
+#) The class should be directly registered with cereal outside any namespace by passing the class name with all preceeding namespaces to :code:`CEREAL_REGISTER_TYPE`
 #) Note that anonymous functions and :code:`std::function` can **not** be serialized.
 #) A template specialization for the class should be provided in the private section of the class. :code:`template <class Archive> void serialize(Archive& ar)`.
 This should use :code:`CEREAL_NVP` around any class values and :code:`cereal::make_nvp` around any base classes to give appropriate names in the JSON form.
 Additionally, if it is a child class the base class should be passed to the archive using :code:`cereal::virtual_base_class<baseClass_t>(this)` where :code:`baseClass_t` is replaced by the appropriate base class.